 Although space technology is dominated by government organisations on a global scale, private corporations have had access to it for the past two to three decades.
 Despite the existence of some powerful international treaties and accords, enforcement is a moot matter.
 It is encouraging that India is one of the forerunners in space technology, harnessing it for human benefit both at home and abroad.

 India is technologically advanced, but lags behind in the electronic hardware business and has little legal presence.
 The government's recent actions give reason to believe that India is making rapid progress in closing the gaps and maintaining its overall lead.
-Much is being done in India in terms of technology, but much more needs to be done in terms of attracting and involving private parties and investors, as well as in areas such as legislation, entrepreneurial support, and so on.
+A lot is under consideration for India i in terms of technology, but much more needs to be done in terms of attracting and involving private parties and investors, as well as in areas such as legislation and entrepreneurial support..

 In terms of both resources and human capital, space technology is costly.
 Although the expenditures are unavoidable, the gains are at best expected and at worst illusory.
 For establishing trust and propelling investors forward, a strong regulatory structure armed with space legislation is essential.
-An Indian space law would help both government agencies and private entities build their space technology by removing legal impediments that other nations can erect.
+An Indian space law would help both government agencies and private entities build their space technology by removing legal impediments. .
 Indian academies are allowed to operate under domestic laws.

 India does not lack the political will to develop and enforce laws, nor does it lack the technological or intellectual resources to do so.
 The requirement of the hour, in accordance with international agreements and treaties, is to create our own precise space rules to the extent that they are not repulsive to Indian sensibilities and the larger benefit of humanity.